endroid/qr-code/README.md

 ```

 Add the following section to your routing to be able to handle QR code URLs.
-This step can be skipped when you only use data URIs to display your images.
+This step can be skipped if you only use data URIs to display your images.

 ``` yml
 EndroidQrCodeBundle: